richmahn/en_tn/zec/13/intro.md

 This chapter is written partly in prose and partly in poetry.

-Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 13:7-9, which is an extended quotation.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetic song in 13:7-9.

 #### Special concepts in this chapter ####